spaceteams/zap/README.md

 ```

 Such a schema accepts only if all subschemas accept and returns the sum of all validation errors (using the `mergeValidations` method on all subschemas).

+> This method is (like the `&`) defined on arbitrary types.
+However, you most likely need it to combine interfaces.
+In those cases you are better of using [merge](#merge).

 ### Discrimated Union